wieslawsoltes/Avalonia/docs/hot-reload.md

 - `RuntimeHotReloadMetadataUpdateHandler` hooks the .NET metadata update pipeline and clears cached delegates when Roslyn applies an edit-and-continue update.
 - `AvaloniaXamlLoader` now registers both on-disk and embedded hot reload manifests.
 If the `.axaml.hotreload.json` is embedded into the assembly (for example in single-file distributions) the loader registers a manifest provider that re-hydrates the JSON stream on each update cycle.
 - `IXamlHotReloadStateProvider` is an optional interface that controls can implement to capture and restore bespoke state if the automatic property/collection snapshots are not sufficient.
+- `IHotReloadableView` works together with `IHotReloadViewHandler` to provide pre/post reload hooks.
+Avalonia assigns a `DefaultHotReloadViewHandler` that reapplies templates, invalidates layout, and refreshes visuals; controls can swap in a custom handler when additional platform work is required.

 ### Opt-in State Preservation